Pixar’s Soul was a whimsical and meaningful way to end 2020 with.

 Pixar’s Soul Synopsis

 What do you consider your purpose in life?
 For Joe Gardner, he always believed he was born to play Jazz music on the piano.
-Sadly, though, right after finally getting his big break, he walks into a manhole and drops right into the afterlife.
+Sadly, though, right after finally getting his big break, Joe walks into a manhole and drops into the afterlife.
 Determined not to end his life this way, Joe then goes all out to find a way to return to Earth.
 His quest is made a little easier, and harder, by 22, a cynical soul who conversely has been avoiding life on Earth for several millennia.

 Before all else, Happy New 2021!
 Here’s hoping for a safer and healthier Earth for everyone in the months to come!